 SQL Server Aggregate Function Syntax

-SQL Server aggregate functions are used to calculate a set of values and return a single value.
+Aggregate functions in SQL Server calculate a set of values and return a single value.
 These functions are commonly used in SQL queries to summarize data and provide valuable insights.
-The syntax for using aggregate functions in the SQL Server is straightforward.
+The syntax for using aggregate functions in SQL Server is straightforward.

-The syntax for an aggregate function in the SQL Server is as follows:
+The syntax for an aggregate function in SQL Server is as follows:

 SELECT aggregate_function(column_name)